Best Places to Visit in Gangotri

 Gangotri National Park

-Gangotri National Park is located in Uttarkashi district, Uttarakhand.
+Gangotri National Park is located in the Uttarkashi district, Uttarakhand.
 It gets its name from the famous Gangotri Glacier.
-Adventure lovers will enjoy the challenging treks, snowy routes and peaceful atmosphere in this National Park.
+Adventure lovers will enjoy the challenging treks, snowy routes, and tranquil atmosphere in this national park.

-While exploring the park, visitors can see some of the oldest villages, Gangotri Temple, and the starting point of the river Ganga.
+While exploring the park, visitors can see some of the oldest villages, Gangotri Temple, and the regions near the origin of the Bhagirathi River.
 Gangotri National Park is in the beautiful Garhwal region and is one of India’s famous high-altitude wildlife sanctuaries.
 It is known for its huge glaciers and dense green forests.

 Dayara Bugyal (Meadow- A field of green grass)